 Les informations fournies dans la section « Synopsis » peuvent faire référence à une autre édition de ce titre.

-J. R. McNeill is a professor of history at Georgetown University.
+J. R. McNeill is Distinguished University Professor at Georgetown University.
 He is the author of award-winning works in world and environmental history.
-These include The Human Web: A Bird’s-Eye View of World History (co-authored with his father and world history pioneer, William H. McNeill), and Something New Under the Sun: An Environmental History of the Twentieth-Century World, both published by Norton.
-McNeill is a recent past president of the American Historical Association.
+These include The Human Web: A Bird’s-Eye View of World History (co-authored with his father and world history pioneer, William H. McNeill) and Something New Under the Sun: An Environmental History of the Twentieth-Century World, both published by Norton.
+He has served as president of the American Society for Environmental History and the American Historical Association.

 William H. McNeill (1917―2016) was emeritus professor of history at the University of Chicago.
 He is best known for The Rise of the West which won the National Book Award for history and biography in 1963.